prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     probability (p): P(N < n).
 The df parameter must be positive real values.
     The probability p must lie on the interval [0, 1].

+.. function:: inverse_gamma_cdf(shape, scale, p) -> double

+    Compute the inverse of the Gamma cdf with given shape, scale parameters for the cumulative probability (p): P(N < n).
+The shape, scale parameters must be positive real values.
+    The probability p must lie on the interval [0, 1].

 .. function:: inverse_normal_cdf(mean, sd, p) -> double

     Compute the inverse of the Normal cdf with given mean and standard